arlyon/arlyon.co/content/articles/principles.md

   find a solution that meets your minimum criteria, immediately go for it. optimizing will only leave you wanting what you don't have.
 - surround yourself with honest and passionate people.
+- knowledge is like velcro - install lots of “hooks” for new information to stick to, and to allow associations to happen. be curious. read widely, outside your comfort zone.

 ## Professional Life